 Hobby Lobby is primarily an arts-and-crafts store but also includes hobbies, picture framing, jewelry making, fabrics, floral and wedding supplies, cards and party ware, baskets, wearable art, home accents and holiday merchandise.

-Corporate headquarters include a 9.2 million-square-foot manufacturing, distribution, and office complex in Oklahoma City.
+Corporate headquarters include over 10 million square feet of manufacturing, distribution and an office complex in Oklahoma City.

 Affiliated companies include Hemispheres, carrying unique home furnishings and accessories from around the world and Mardel Christian and Education Supply, offering books, Bibles, gifts, church and education supplies as well as homeschooling curriculum.
 Hobby Lobby also maintains offices in Hong Kong, Shenzhen, and Yiwu, China.

 What began as a $600 start-up, continues to grow and expand–enabling customers across the nation to Live a Creative Life®.